ghc-proposals/ghc-proposals/AsPatternSynonyms.rst

 What's not to like?

-(I regard n+k patterns, which are deprecated anyway, as a side issue, but they should be treated uniformly.)
+I regard n+k patterns, which are deprecated anyway, as a side issue, but they should be treated uniformly.

+For bidirectional pattern synonyms, there are already many restrictions on what patterns you can write, and rightly so because a bidirectional pattern synonym must be used both to pattern match and to construct values.
+I do not propose any change in the rules for bidirectional pattern synonyms.

 Proposed Change Specification
 -----------------------------